gmont87/Biophoton-data-science/docs/experimental_log.md

 1. Close the dark box completely.
 2. Turn on the PMT power supply.
 3. Turn on the frequency counter and set it to a suitable gate time (e.g., 1 second).
 4. Record the **dark count rate** with no sample inside the sealed box.
-This is your baseline noise level.
+This is the baseline noise level.
-5. Place your sample inside the sealed box and measure the new count rate.
+5. Place sample inside the sealed box and measure the new count rate.
-6. The difference between the sample count rate and the dark count rate is your **biophoton signal**.
+6. The difference between the sample count rate and the dark count rate is the **biophoton signal**.

 ---